nuwave/lighthouse/docs/master/api-reference/directives.md

 ) on FIELD_DEFINITION
 ```

+> This directive is unnecessary if you use the default namespaces, see [resolver precedence](../the-basics/fields.md#resolver-precedence).

 Pass a class and a method to the `resolver` argument and separate them with an `@` symbol.
 If you pass only a class name, the method name defaults to `__invoke`.